Lobbyist Tim Meenan

 10. RIGHT TO SHOP PASSES THE FULL HOUSE HB 1113/SB524

 HB1113 by Renner authorizes health insurers to provide optional shared savings incentive programs in which insureds receive cash payment as incentive to save on certain nonemergency health care services.
-HB1113 was referred to the Health Market Reform Subcommittee; Ways and Means Committee; and Health and Human Services Committees.
-The House bill passed its third and final committee this week and then passed the full House this week.
-SB524 by Diaz passed its second of three committees in week 4 the Senate Governmental Oversight and then passed Senate Appropriations on April 18th this bill will be up next on the Senate floor.
+HB1113 passed the full House last week.
+SB524 by Diaz passed its second of three committees in week 4 the Senate Governmental Oversight and then passed Senate Appropriations on April 18th this bill will be up next on the Senate floor on April 30th.
 A similar bill with a mandatory program was defeated last year.

 11. DRUG IMPORTATION PASSES HOUSE FLOOR HB19/SB1452/SB1528

 HB19 by Leek establishes an International/Canadian Prescription Drug Importation Program under the AHCA contingent on federal approval and guidance.
 Provides annual reporting requirements, application and permitting requirements for participating entities.
 HB19 passed its third and final committee in week 4 and then passed the full house this week.
 SB1452 by Gruters and 1528 by Bean were referred to the Health Policy; Appropriations Subcommittee on Health and Human Services; and Appropriations Committees.
 SB1528 passed its first of three committee stops last week the Senate Health Policy and then the Senate Appropriations Subcommittee on Health and Human Services on April 9th.
 The bill passed its last remaining stop Appropriations on April 18th.
+The bill was replaced with HB 19 and will be up for a full vote in the Senate on April 29th.
 Governor DeSantis and Speaker Oliva

 this initiative as a priority at a February 20 press conference.